 The importance of BI solutions is becoming indisputable.
-Statistics show that 26% of all companies have already adopted BI and around 33% will have implemented it by 2023.
-However, despite the fast growth of the trend, the road to leveraging its value is not strewn with rose petals.
+Statistics show that 26% of all companies have already adopted BI, and around 33% will do it this year.
+However, despite the fast growth of the trend, the path from getting started to leveraging its full potential still has some bumps along the way.
 A great number of business intelligence challenges stem from a system’s limitations, intricate business requirements, human factors, and whatnot.

 Stepping into the age of action comes with certain BI challenges